fangyuan99/cookie-share/README.md

 --header 'X-Admin-Password: yourpassword'
 ```

-- `POST /send-cookies`: Store cookies associated with a unique ID
+- `POST /send-cookies`: Store cookies associated with unique ID
-- `GET /receive-cookies`: Retrieve cookies for a given ID
+- `GET /receive-cookies`: Retrieve cookies for given ID
 - `GET /admin/list-cookies`: List all stored cookie IDs and URLs
-- `POST /admin/create`: Create new data entries
+- `POST /admin/create`: Create new data entry
-- `GET /admin/read`: Read data for a given key
+- `GET /admin/read`: Read data for given key
-- `PUT /admin/update`: Update data for a given key
+- `PUT /admin/update`: Update data for given key
-- `DELETE /admin/delete`: Delete data for a given key
+- `DELETE /admin/delete`: Delete data for given key
 - `DELETE /admin/delete-all`: Delete all stored data
 - `GET /admin/list`: List all stored data
-- `GET /admin`: Access the admin management page
+- `GET /admin`: Access admin management page

 The admin management page provides a user-friendly interface for managing cookies and other data stored in the Worker.
-It includes features such as viewing all stored cookies, creating new cookie entries, updating existing cookies, and deleting individual cookies or all stored data.
+It includes features for viewing all stored cookies, creating new cookie entries, updating existing cookies, and deleting individual cookies or all stored data.

 To access the admin page, navigate to `https://your-worker-name.your-subdomain.workers.dev/admin` in your browser.
-You will be prompted to enter the admin password before accessing the management interface.
+You will need to enter the admin password before accessing the management interface.

-**Admin endpoints require authentication with the admin password.**
+**Admin endpoints require authentication using the admin password.**

 ## File Structure

 - `manifest.json`: Extension configuration file
-- `popup.html`: HTML structure of the extension popup
+- `popup.html`: HTML structure for extension popup
 - `popup.js`: JavaScript for handling user interactions and cookie operations
-- `style.css`: CSS styles for the popup
+- `style.css`: CSS styles for popup
 - `_worker.js`: Cloudflare Worker script for backend operations

 ## Development

 Modifying the extension:

-1. Edit relevant files (`popup.html`, `popup.js`, `style.css`).
+1. Edit relevant files (`popup.html`, `popup.js`, `style.css`)
-2. Reload the extension in Chrome to view changes.
+2. Reload the extension in Chrome to see changes

 Modifying the backend:

-1. Edit the `_worker.js` file.
+1. Edit the `_worker.js` file
-2. Deploy the updated Worker to Cloudflare.
+2. Deploy updated Worker to Cloudflare

-## Security Considerations (Initial version not yet complete)
+## Security Considerations (Not yet perfected in initial version)

-- The extension uses HTTPS for all communications with the backend.
+- Extension uses HTTPS for all communication with backend
-- Admin endpoints are password-protected.
+- Admin endpoints are password protected
-- Implement input validation to prevent injection attacks.
+- Input validation implemented to prevent injection attacks
-- Cookies are securely stored on the server and cannot be accessed without a unique ID.
+- Cookies are securely stored on server, inaccessible without unique ID

 ## Future Development Plans

-- Only admin interfaces are provided, no admin pages (unknown update time)
+- Only provide admin API, no management page (update time unknown)

-## Contributions
+## Contributing

-Welcome contributions!
+Contributions welcome!
 Feel free to submit Pull Requests.

 ## Star History